IonicDev/tutorials/README.md

 * bulk file encryption - Use extendible key services interface for large encrypt operations.
 (Only in C++)

 ## Error and Enhancement Reporting
-Since this repository is tied directly to Machina's DevPortal, pull requests will not be accepted.
+Since this repository is tied directly to Machina Developers Portal, pull requests will not be accepted.
 Please use the Github Issue process to submit bug reports and enhancement requests.